 Mayor Masloff’s penchant for politics began when she was young.
-Seeing First Lady Eleanor Roosevelt dedicate the Bedford Dwellings housing project in Pittsburgh was the catalyst and prompted Mayor Masloff to join the Young Democrats of America organization.
-In 1976, she was elected to Pittsburgh City Council, and became President in January 1988, but her term was short-lived.
+Seeing First Lady Eleanor Roosevelt dedicate the Bedford Dwellings housing project in Pittsburgh was the catalyst that prompted Mayor Masloff to join the Young Democrats of America organization.
+In 1976, she was elected to Pittsburgh City Council and became President in January 1988.
+But her term was short-lived.

 Pittsburgh Turns to Sophie

 When Mayor Richard Caliguiri died in May of that year, Pittsburgh’s city charter dictated that the President of City Council assume the office of mayor.
 Sophie Masloff was sworn in at the age of 70, becoming the first woman and first Jewish mayor of the city.
 She served out the remainder of Caliguiri’s term and then won re-election in November 1989.